Tobiasheitor/mp3agic/readme.md

 ## How to run the algorithm

  *Consider having Java installed.

+ You can simply download the renameMp3File.jar file and run the desired folder.

- Use an IDE like Eclipse to generate executable .jar.
+ Or use an IDE like Eclipse to generate executable .jar.
  Open the IDE, right click on the project, Export, Java, Runnable JAR File, select the directory and finish.
  To execute put the .jar in the desired folder and in two clicks, if the java is installed it will work.